What is composite bonding - Dr Shayan provides advice mobile

 When Should You Consider Composite Bonding Treatment?

-From the above, if you didn’t already you’ll have a better understanding of what composite bonding treatment is.
+A lot of patients ask us what is composite bonding.
+The best way to answer the question is to show them pictures visually.
+From the above, if you didn’t already you’ll have a better understanding of what is composite bonding.
 When should patents consider composite bonding services from their dental practice?
-Here are some situations when you might want to consider composite bonding treatment:
+Here are some situations when you might want to consider composite bonding treatment – the outcomes also help answer the question what is composite bonding.

 Chipped, cracked and broken teeth